hobson/hobson.github.io/_posts/2016-04-18-Upgrading-Ubuntu-14.04-to-15.10-on-HP-Laptop.md

 ## Tune Down the Trackpad

+The default trackpad settings will cause a lot of ghost clicking and typing all over the place... not great when you're editing system config files.

+Here's how to find your trackpad

 	xinput list

+Mine was a Synaptics TouchPad and this will list it's properties

-    xinput get-prop "SynPS/2 Synaptics TouchPad" "Synaptics Finger" xinput list-props "SynPS/2 Synaptics TouchPad"
+	xinput list-props "SynPS/2 Synaptics TouchPad"

+And the one you want to set is the "Finger" setting

-    xinput set-prop "SynPS/2 Synaptics TouchPad" "Synaptics Finger" 40 60 128
+    xinput get-prop "SynPS/2 Synaptics TouchPad" "Synaptics Finger"

-The default trackpad settings will cause a lot of ghost clicking and typing all over the place... not great when you're editing system config files.
-But I recorded the settings in my .profile file for reference
+Record this original/default value in your .profile file in a comment

    # # default touchpad sensivity: release-sensitivity touch-sensitivity click-sensitivity
    # xinput set-prop "SynPS/2 Synaptics TouchPad" "Synaptics Finger" 15 30 0

-And then I added a line to set them to senistivity levels that worked well for me.
+And then add a line to set the values to senistivity levels like these

-   echo 'xinput set-prop "SynPS/2 Synaptics TouchPad" "Synaptics Finger" 35 65 256' >> ~/.profile
+   echo 'xinput set-prop "SynPS/2 Synaptics TouchPad" "Synaptics Finger" 35 65 128' >> ~/.profile

 And to get a bit more GUI control of your trackpad...